fretboardfreak/gridrealm/src/gridrealm/docs/dev/devstack.rst

 `API Server`_, load asset images from the `Asset Server`_ then display the game UI and interact with the user.

-To display the game itself the plan is to use the HTML5 canvas to load game asset images to create the UI.
+To display the game itself the plan is to use HTML5 and javascript/jquery to load game asset images and create the UI.

-TODO: need to determine how to register clicks on areas within the canvas!

 API Server
 ----------